Medical Worker Burnout, Trauma, and Compassion Fatigue Inside Mental Health Podcast May 11, 2023

 The effects of Bashar al-Assad’s attacks on medical facilities in Syria The Daily Show July 2017

-Rola Hallam (@DrRolaHallam) is a British-Syrian award-winning consultant anesthetist, humanitarian, human rights advocate and social entrepreneur.
+Rola Hallam (@DrRolaHallam) is a British-Syrian award-winning consultant anaesthetist, humanitarian, human rights advocate and social entrepreneur.
+She is an expert in front-line trauma, burnout and recovery.

 Rola played an integral part in building seven hospitals in Syria, including the first-ever crowd-funded hospital.
-She is the founder and CEO of CanDo (@CanDoAction), a not-for-profit social enterprise pioneering a fresh, locally-led approach to humanitarian action, enabling local medics and aid workers to provide life-saving health services to their war devastated communities.
-She has organized a campaign to equip hundreds of schools in Syria with early warning systems that will protect the 890 schools most at risk of attack in north-west Syria.
+She is the founder and CEO of CanDo (@CanDoAction), a non-profit social enterprise pioneering a fresh, locally-led approach to humanitarian action, enabling local medics and aid workers to provide life-saving health services to their war devastated communities.
+She organized a campaign to equip hundreds of schools in Syria with early warning systems to protect 890 schools most at risk of attack in northwest Syria.

 Rola is a global thought leader and advocate, and works to press decision-makers to stop the targeting of civilians in war zones.
 She is a strong advocate for the protection of medical neutrality and the localization of aid.
 She is the first Syrian TED Fellow.